Sarajevo Cathedral, Bosnia and Herzegovina - Things to Do in Sarajevo Cathedral

 Top Things to Do in Sarajevo Cathedral

-Climb the bell tower for city-wide views
+Climb the west tower for rooftop Sarajevo views

 Getting There